Papaalfa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

       5. STANDING
       6. LAYING

-Subject - are subjects IDs which can be from 1 to 30 indicating a certain person performing testings for the research.
+'''Subject''' - are subjects IDs which can be from 1 to 30 indicating a certain person performing testings for the research.

 Average.* - All the other 66 variables starting with "Average." are averages of the corresponding means and standard deviations from the initial Samsung dataset.
 The averages are taken for each activity and each subject.